-Hazardous waste includes: Electronic waste, paints, oils, etc.

-The display includes all directly available data.
-If data is not available it is extrapolated for all companies covered in the scope of Group consolidation 2019.
+Hazardous waste includes: Electronic waste, paints, oils, etc. The display includes all directly available data.
+If data is not available it is extrapolated for all companies covered in the cope of Group consolidation 2019.
+Due to materiality, waste is only recorded for manufacturing technology companies.